quick start action guide

 The journey of a thousand miles begins with one step. ~ Lao Tzu

-When you think about everything involved with starting a new business, it's easy to feel a sense of overwhelm.
+When you consider everything involved with starting a new business, it's easy to feel overwhelmed.

 There are A LOT of moving pieces to keep track of, and when you come to terms with how complex the process is, it's no wonder why most people give up before they ever turn a profit.